jensmeder/DarkLightning/README.md

   _myDevice = device;
 }

-// Called for every iOS device that has been detached from the system
+// Called for every iOS/tvOS device that has been detached from the system

 -(void) deviceManager:(nonnull JMUSBDeviceManager*)manager deviceDidDetach:(nonnull JMUSBDevice*)device
 {